ilusoft/magic-agent/README.md

     └── architecture/                   # Extended design notes, diagrams
 ```

-## Workflow Expression Language (roadmap)
+## Workflow Expression Language

-We are extending the existing `{{placeholder}}` resolution into a full expression language so workflow authors can compose parameter and variable values without bespoke step code.
-This section captures the initial contract that will guide implementation and documentation.
+The workflow engine now ships with a full expression subsystem that supersedes simple `{{placeholder}}` replacements.
+Authors can compose math, invoke helpers, traverse JSON, and inspect prior step output without custom code.

 ### Goals

-1. Preserve backwards-compatible simple substitutions (string-only expressions continue to work).
+1. Fully compatible with simple substitutions (`{{placeholder}}` or `${{expression}}`).
-2. Add math/logic so numeric variables can be computed inline.
+2. Provide math/logic so numeric variables can be computed inline.
 3. Allow JSON/object graph traversal when variables or parameters contain structured data.
-4. Support helper functions that encapsulate reusable transformations, discoverable through backend metadata.
+4. Surface reusable helper functions that can be discovered via metadata (`GET /api/workflows/helpers`).

 ### Expression envelope

-- Simple substitutions keep `{{ expr }}`.
+- Simple substitutions keep `{{ expr }}` for backwards compatibility.
 - Expression-enabled placeholders use `${{ expr }}` to avoid ambiguity with legacy replacements.
 - Multiple expressions within one string are allowed; non-expression text is preserved verbatim.
-- Expressions evaluate to a string for substitution but can operate internally on numbers, booleans, or JSON values.
+- Expressions evaluate to a string for substitution but operate internally on numbers, booleans, JSON values, or `DateTime` instances.

 ### Literals & types